p-raj/p-raj.github.io/bitcoin.md

-Thought: About bitcoin
+# Thought: About bitcoin
-bitcoin is mined
+- bitcoin is mined
-bitcoin's value is pegged on the "gold standard" of computation only 21 million bitcoin can be mined, just like the gold bitcoin transactions are like the bank transactions, except that the verifiers can verify a public ledger making the bank's private ledger, a public ledger (since txn are open, once you know the account owner, you know their wealth. aligned with govts, not aligned with individuals demanding privacy. could be the future.) taking the salaried ledger checkers, and transforming them into miners.
-Miners are sort of non-salaried contractors, like drivers for the uber, who would work on demand (aligned incentive) blockchain bitcoin is regulated by the market's demand
+- bitcoin's value is pegged on the "gold standard" of computation
+- only 21 million bitcoin can be mined, just like the gold
+- bitcoin transactions are like the bank transactions, except, that anyone can verify a public ledger

+making the bank's private ledger, a public ledger (since txn are open, once you know the account owner, you know their wealth. aligned with govts, not aligned with individuals demanding privacy. could be the future.)

+taking the salaried ledger checkers, and transforming them into miners.
+Miners are sort of non-salaried contractors, like drivers for the uber, who would work on demand (aligned incentive)

+## blockchain
+bitcoin is regulated by the market's demand

 The fiat currency used to be pegged on the "gold standard", and not it's regulated by the country's regulators, a selected bunch of economists and policy makers.
 In response to one of the country printing more currency, other country's can choose to print their own currency or not; thus keeping the exchange rates in check.
 There is a complex network of country's at play here.